-Cayce Greiner is the firm’s Administrative Partner based in Tyson & Mendes’ San Diego office.
+Cayce E. Lynch is the firm’s Administrative Partner based in Tyson & Mendes’ San Diego office.
 In this capacity, she wears multiple hats – directing Tyson & Mendes’ administrative, marketing, and business development activities, and has taken the firm through a period of unprecedented growth.

-A tenacious and established defense attorney, Ms. Greiner collaborates with defense litigation teams across every Tyson & Mendes office to achieve exceptional, efficient results in cases involving complex issues, catastrophic injury, or potential high exposure.
-Ms. Greiner has successfully resolved a variety of cases involving complex business, personal injury, and insurance coverage disputes.
+A tenacious and established defense attorney, Ms. Lynch collaborates with defense litigation teams across every Tyson & Mendes office to achieve exceptional, efficient results in cases involving complex issues, catastrophic injury, or potential high exposure.
+Ms. Lynch has successfully resolved a variety of cases involving complex business, personal injury, and insurance coverage disputes.
 She has coordinated numerous full trial preparations in high exposure cases, including defense theme development, expert witness retention and opinion formulation, witness examinations, pre-trial motions, and trial presentations.
-Ms. Greiner also leads Tyson & Mendes’ Autonomous Vehicles practice group.
+Ms. Lynch also leads Tyson & Mendes’ Autonomous Vehicles practice group.

-Ms. Greiner earned her J.D., cum laude, in 2011 from the William S. Richardson School of Law, University of Hawaii at Manoa, where she served as the Outside Articles Editor for the University of Hawaii Law Review.
+Ms. Lynch earned her J.D., cum laude, in 2011 from the William S. Richardson School of Law, University of Hawaii at Manoa, where she served as the Outside Articles Editor for the University of Hawaii Law Review.
 After graduation, she clerked at the Hawaii Supreme Court for Associate Justice James Duffy.
-Ms. Greiner is licensed to practice law in California and Colorado.
+Ms. Lynch is licensed to practice law in California and Colorado.

-In her free time, Ms. Greiner enjoys being active outdoors, visiting her family in Colorado, and learning to knit.
+In her free time, Ms. Lynch enjoys being active outdoors, visiting her family in Colorado, and learning to knit.
 She is perpetually in search of the best burrito in Southern California.